 Why is this medication prescribed?

-Nitazoxanide is used to treat diarrhea in children and adults caused by the protozoa Cryptosporidium or Giardia.
+Nitazoxanide is used to treat diarrhea in adults and children older than 1 year of age caused by the protozoa Cryptosporidium or Giardia.
 Protozoa are suspected as the cause when diarrhea lasts more than 7 days.
 Nitazoxanide is in a class of medications called antiprotozoal agents.
 It works by stopping the growth of certain protozoa that cause diarrhea.

 How should this medicine be used?

 Nitazoxanide comes as a tablet and a suspension (liquid) to take by mouth.
 It is usually taken with food every 12 hours for 3 days.
 Take nitazoxanide at around the same times every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take nitazoxanide exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.